Trinity School, Belvedere: Curriculum

+Once pupils reach Sixth Form (Key Stage 5), they can then choose between vocational and academic pathways, studying either for traditional A Levels or a set of courses aimed at developing skills for the workplace.

-Once pupils reach sixth form they can then choose to study all of the above subjects at AS level all of the way through to A2 level.
-In sixth form pupils are no longer required to wear full school uniform, but are required to dress in smart business attire.
+Sixth Form pupils are no longer required to wear full school uniform, but are required to dress in smart business attire.

 Extra-curricular activities

 The extra curricular activities in the PE department include: